parsingphase/parsingphase.github.io/bluesky/verification.md

 description: "Notes on Bluesky's verification"
 title: "Bluesky's Domain Verification is Good, Actually"
 ---
+<style>body { color: #000 } .inner { min-width: 80% } a { color: #d5000d }</style>

 # Custom handle verification at Bluesky

+_Don't care about the philosophy and just want to set an existing or new handle?
+Jump down to **[Setting up your custom handle](#setting-up-your-custom-handle)**._

 ## Notes on the Bluesky approach

-One of a few features from Twitter that Bluesky users are interested in is identity verification -  the purpose that Twitter's "blue ticks" used to serve before they were corrupted like everything else on that site.
+One feature on Bluesky that's got a lot of attention recently is identity verification -  the purpose that Twitter's "blue ticks" used to serve before they were corrupted like everything else on that site.
 Currently, Bluesky allows that by letting the user prove ownership of (or authority to use) a domain, or subdomain, that matches their custom handle.
-This approach isn't widely loved, but personally, I think it's a very good system, allowing persistence of a web-wide identity, and letting users have a handle that can match their established website.
+This system isn't widely loved, but personally, I think it's an excellent approach, allowing persistence of a web-wide identity, and letting users have a handle that can match a established website.

 One argument in its favor is that DNS is already widely used for identity verification.
 Besides its original purpose for host lookup (when you go to a website, DNS defines where that is, and it's also DNS that directs your email to the right server), DNS is also used to verify things ownership and authority for things like email sending and identity, or mapping ownership for services like [keybase](https://keybase.io).
 It's a well established pattern, that should be understood by anyone who manages network services in any way, whether they're a systems administrator, developer, or just a domain owner.